 The Local Finance Law also provides a twenty-day statute of limitations after publication of a bond resolution, together with a statutory form of notice which, in effect, stops legal challenges to the validity of obligations authorized by such bond resolution except for alleged constitutional violations.
-The District has complied with such procedure with respect to the BANs.
+It is a procedure that is recommended by Bond Counsel, but it is not an absolute legal requirement.